-In physics, calculating volume is determining a three-dimensional space occupied by a substance or enclosed in a container using mathematical expressions.
+In physics, volume is a measure of the three-dimensional space occupied by a substance or enclosed within a container.
 It is typically measured in cubic units such as cubic meters (m³) or cubic centimeters (cm³).

 Volume as a three dimensional quantity, is obtained when three lengths are multiplied together.